roblaing/swipl-webapp-howto/README.md

 ## Unit 4

 This section deals with using cookies to authenticate users.
+Before going into this dangerous minefield, a quick digression into session basics.

 SWI Prolog has a library for [HTTP session management](http://www.swi-prolog.org/pldoc/man?section=httpsession) which I've used to create a simple example using a cookie to track how often a person has visited the page, but note this resets itself to zero every time you close the page, or leave it unattended for a few minutes.

 ```prolog
 :- use_module(library(http/thread_httpd)).